Quantum squeezing cannot beat the standard quantum limit: Appendix

 where $\Phi$ is an arbitrary phase.
 The optimal state is isomorphic to a single spin, since it is just a 2-dimensional space and the measurement uncertainty per unit time is limited by the maximum response speed of the meter to changes in $\theta$.

 \item We could observe that the uncertainty on $\theta$ in Eq.\,\eqref{eq:SNR} is neatly divided into two time-zones (this is in contrast to Eq.\,\eqref{eq:prob}).
 The first contribution is during sensor interaction with the signal and the second occurs after interaction and is just readout of the sensor.
-Now the benefit from squeezing closely resembles the original proposals to surpass the SQL (see Appendix\,\ref{App:History}).
+Now the benefit from squeezing closely resembles early proposals to surpass the SQL using QND measurements with lower uncertainty (see Appendix\,\ref{App:History}).
 But Giovannetti, Lloyd and Maccone proved that entanglement cannot provide any benefit at the measurement stage for a restricted class of Hamiltonians \cite{Giovannetti2006}.
 For a rigorous proof we also need to show that the two terms in Eq.\,\eqref{eq:SNR} are independent.
-For example states that interact faster also happen to be states that cannot be measured well.
-This happens to be true when we consider the meter as an ensemble of spins, putting the whole ensemble in a NOON state reduces the ability to measure the direction of the meter as compared to $N$ copies of the same state.
-However this is not the case for squeezed states.
+For example, one might say that putting the whole ensemble in a NOON state reduces the ability to measure the direction of the meter -- as compared to $N$ copies of the same state, thus states that interact faster also happen to be states that cannot be measured well.
+However the uncertainty in measuring the direction of a single NOON state is the same as measuring the direction of a single particle state, the worse uncertainty simply comes from having less states to average over.
 The temporal separation achieves this to the extent required, since after interaction, the first term is fixed and we do not yet need to make any decision on the measurement.

 \item We could apply results from quantum state tomography, where the uncertainty in estimating the spin direction of an unknown state just depends on the number of copies of the state \cite{ODonnell2016, Aaronson2018}.